CEG-TU-Delft/africarain-docs/docs/source/access.rst

 THREDDS server
 --------------
 Data are stored as netCDF files (netCDF 3 classic 64-bit) on a THREDDS server hosted at TU Delft.
-To access these data over the OPeNDAP protocol, use this URL: http://africarain.ceg.tudelft.nl:8080/thredds/catalog.html
+These data can be accessed for anlysis purpose, using the OPeNDAP protocol.
+The main data catalog is available at: http://africarain.ceg.tudelft.nl:9010/thredds/catalog.html

 To work with these files on your local system via OPeNDAP, you first need to obtain an OPeNDAP-enabled client program.
 Some common client programs include NCO, MATLAB, R, ArcGIS, Python and others.
 Please see this `information page <https://psl.noaa.gov/data/gridded/using_dods.html>`_ from the NOAA Physical Sciences Library for more information.